rawnakabedalhade/netflicks-client/README.md

 3. Run `npm install` to install the dependencies.
 4. Run `npm start` to start the development server.
 5. Open your browser and visit [http://localhost:3000](http://localhost:3000) to view the application.

-## Usage

-- **Browsing Movies**: Upon opening the application, users will see a collection of movies available for browsing.
-- **Interacting with Movies**: Users can like and comment on movies to interact with the community.
-- **Searching for Movies**: Users can use the search functionality to find specific movies by title.

 ## Technologies Used